apache/cassandra/doc/source/configuration/cassandra_config_file.rst

 ``max_hint_window_in_ms``
 -------------------------
-this defines the maximum amount of time a dead host will have hints generated.
+This defines the maximum amount of time a dead host will have hints generated.
 After it has been dead this long, new hints for it will not be created until it has been seen alive and gone down again.